-after everyone had left working on my notes.
-I had three wire-bound, college-ruled composition books full of and sneakers; Ruth was wearing light cotton pants and

-That night, in the barnyard, several of the gals who them, and a sheaf of typed pages beside.
+Except me, apparently.
+I'd spent the last few nights after everyone had left working on my notes.
+I had three wire-bound, college-ruled composition books full of them, and a sheaf of typed pages beside.
 I wasn't sure they added up to anything and had no idea what to do with them.

-Much had happened to me at the White Horse down-the emotional arrivals, Abe's performance, my inexplicable horsemanship, the singing, feeling of being sucked into a universe where the usual rules didn't quite apply.
+Much had happened to me at the White Horse Ranch that I couldn't quite explain.
+I'd written it all down-the emotional arrivals, Abe's performance, my inexplicable horsemanship, the singing, feeling of being sucked into a universe where the usual rules didn't quite apply.
 None of it made sense.

 I felt, in ways I never had at college, that I'd failed the course, and that the class had moved on without me.
 That I hadn't graduated after all, and - most terrifying - had no place else to go.
 Ruth had to leave for her winter quarters in Oregon soon.
-But I had no next des-
+But I had no next destination.

 Suddenly Ruth brightened.
 "Hey!
-We need milk. were the nearest neighbors.
-They had a modest ranch Later that night, I grabbed my flashlight and es- about three miles over the Sandhills and across the Kya Paha River.
+We need milk.
+Let's go to Reimans," she said.
+Jack and Jean Reiman were the nearest neighbors.
+They had a modest ranch about three miles over the Sandhills and across the Kya Paha River.
 Ruth bought our milk from them-unpasteurized, still warm from the cow-and she was the unofficial eccentric grandmother to the Reimans' children.
 Jack and his kids watched over the ranch when Ruth was gone and took care of Abe and Mary.
 They were good people, and perhaps Ruth's closest friends.